Kim Jong Nam's death: Body has no puncture wounds

 Diplomatic relations between Malaysia and North Korea have been strained in recent days, culminating with Malaysia summoning Pyongyang's ambassador and recalling its representative to North Korea, according to a statement from Malaysia's Foreign Ministry.

-The moves came after Pyongyang's ambassador, Kang Chol, accused Malaysia conspiring with "hostile forces" during the murder prove.
+The moves came after Pyongyang's ambassador, Kang Chol, accused Malaysia conspiring with "hostile forces" during the murder investigation.

-He then told reporters that the investigation was being "politicized by Malaysia in collusion with South Korea."
+He told reporters the investigation was being "politicized by Malaysia in collusion with South Korea."

-Also on Monday, security footage surfaced that appeared to show the assault on Kim Jong Nam shortly before his death.
+On Saturday, China announced it was blocking all coal imports from North Korea, fueling speculation the decision was linked to the death of Kim Jong Nam, who had reportedly been living under Chinese protection in Macau and was an advocate of Chinese-style reforms in North Korea.

+But a Chinese official said the decision was simply a step towards enforcing existing UN sanctions.

 The suspects